 Mount St. Mary commit Alena Murray, ’25, turned the keys for Stroudsburg, posting a PR in the 100m and blowing second place out of the water with a time of 11.70.

-Johnson had a great day, not only taking first in the 100m, but also the 200m with a time of 22.70.
-Sergio Tiexiera, ’26, followed close behind with a 22.80 finish, each raking in valuable points for the team.
+Johnson had a great day, taking first not only in the 100m, but also the 200m with a time of 22.70.
+Sergio Teixeira, ’26, followed close behind with a 22.80 finish, each raking in valuable points for the team.

 Julia Grant, ’26, continued her dominance, taking home a first with a time of 2:33.50 in the 800m and a second in the 1600m.